vitaliiyz/aqa-api-tests/README.md

 It uses Ubuntu and Python 3.11, restores the pip cache, installs pinned dependencies, checks code formatting with Black, runs Ruff linting, and executes the complete Pytest suite.

 `BASE_URL` and `ACCESS_TOKEN` are supplied through GitHub repository secrets.
-No test-report publishing or artifact upload is currently configured.
+After the test run, the workflow adds a Markdown report to the GitHub Actions job summary and uploads a self-contained HTML report as the `pytest-api-report` artifact.